ZcashFoundation/zebra/CONTRIBUTING.md

 5. Create an design PR using the RFC template.

+6. After creating an RFC PR, update the RFC header and the PR description with the PR number.

+7. Make changes to the RFC in collaboration with the Zebra team.

-6. Take the next available RFC number (not conflicting with any existing RFCs or design PRs) and name the RFC file accordingly, e.g., `0027-my-feature.md` for number 27.
+8. When the RFC is merged, take the next available RFC number (not conflicting with any existing RFCs or design PRs) and name the RFC file accordingly, e.g., `0027-my-feature.md` for number 27.
 Make sure that `book/src/SUMMARY.md` links to the numbered RFC.

-7. After creating an RFC PR, update the RFC header and the PR description with the PR number.

-8. After the RFC is accepted, create an issue for the implementation of the design, and update the RFC header and PR description with the implementation issue number.
+7. After the RFC is accepted, create an issue for the implementation of the design, and update the RFC header and PR description with the implementation issue number.